 12 Norse gods and goddesses: Complete guide to their names and powers

-Virtually all ancient civilisations believed they weren't alone in the universe.
+Virtually all ancient civilizations believed they weren't alone in the universe.
 That is true for the Norse, who attributed their existence to otherworldly beings.
 Norse gods and goddesses were mystical deities regarded as creators, protectors, and destroyers.
 These supreme beings played central roles in Norse mythology, shaping people's beliefs about life, death, and the cosmos.
 Here is a list of iconic Norse gods and goddesses and their powers.
+Professor Carolyne Larrington, an expert in Medieval European Literature at the University of Oxford, offers insights into the Norse gods, highlighting their distinct characteristics and associated symbols.

 Vector set illustrations of ancient fantasy gods and goddesses characters from Norse mythology.